oracle-livelabs/security/database/advanced/intro/intro-avdf.md

 ### Overview
 *Estimated Time to complete the workshop*: 60 minutes

 Oracle Database Security Central (Security Central) is one command center providing unified view of risk, sensitive data, policy governance, activity monitoring, and SQL threat prevention for the fleet of databases in your environment.
-Security Central is designed to complement existing database protection technologies like encryption, auditing, fine-grained authorization, multi-factor authentication, and privileged access controls.Together, they create a layered, defense-in-depth approach:
+Security Central is designed to complement existing database protection technologies like encryption, auditing, fine-grained authorization, multi-factor authentication, and privileged access controls.
+Together, they create a layered, defense-in-depth approach:
   - Prevent unauthorized access
   - Protect sensitive data
   - Monitor and audit activity